 - 1 teaspoon cinnamon

-- In a small bowl, whisk together the 2 tablespoons of ground flaxseed with the 6 Tablespoons of water and let sit while you start preparing the other ingredients.
+- In a small bowl, whisk together the 2 Tablespoons of ground flaxseed with the 6 Tablespoons of water and let sit while you start preparing the other ingredients.

 - Fold the flour mixture into the wet mixture.
 Gently stir in the apple chunks.

 - Let cool on a wire rack for 15 minutes.
-Store any leftover muffins in the refrigerator for up to 2 days.